EshanJayasundara/OpenTwinDocumentation/README.md

 create a new dashboard</br>
 `Home -> Dashboards`

-And choose InfluxDB as the datasource for quering
+And choose InfluxDB as the data source for quering
 ![queryinfluxdb1](./embedded-images/queryinfluxdb1.png)

 example query: